 If you have a trusted Thai buddy, they will keep company shares on your behalf and sell them to you when you ask.

 A foreigner may only own 49% of a business in Thailand.
-If you want to run your business, however, making a trusted friend own shares is a common practice.
+However, if you want to run your business, making a trusted friend own shares is a common practice.

-This is something you can do when making research, it might take a few trips here to establish good relationships especially with Thai people.
+You can do this when doing research; it might take a few trips here to establish good relationships, especially with Thai people.